-- Suspension of ISO/IEC 17025:2005 accreditation; - Failure to take appropriate corrective action after an unsatisfactory performance either in routine Analytical Testing or in a proficiency test; - Failure to comply with any of the requirements or standards listed in ILAC-G7; - Failure to cooperate with the RMTC or the relevant State Horse Racing Authority in providing documentation; - Lack of compliance with the RMTC Laboratory Code of Ethics; - Major changes in key staff without proper and timely notification to RMTC; - Failure to cooperate in any RMTC enquiry in relation to the activities of the Laboratory; - Non-compliances identified from laboratory on-site assessments; - Material breach of contractual obligation to a State Horse Racing Authority.
+- Suspension of ISO/IEC 17025 accreditation; - Failure to take appropriate corrective action after unsatisfactory performance either in routine Analytical Testing or in proficiency testing; - Failure to comply with any of the requirements or standards listed in ILAC-G7; - Failure to cooperate with the RMTC or the relevant State Horse Racing Authority in providing requested documentation; - Lack of compliance with the RMTC Laboratory Code of Ethics; - Major changes in key staff without proper and timely notification to RMTC; - Failure to cooperate in any RMTC enquiry in relation to the activities of the Laboratory;

+- Non-compliances identified from laboratory on-site assessments; - Loss of financial and administrative support jeopardizing the quality and/or viability of the Laboratory. - Material breach of contractual obligation to a State Horse Racing Authority.